PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 After writing the script you want to run, let's say, a script called `pull.sh`:

 ```
+source ${CONDA_PREFIX}/bin/activate base # this is how we activate a conda environment in a script to be qsubbed.
+This will not work if you run it in Linux in a session.
 singularity build xcp-0-7-0.sif docker://pennlinc/xcp_d:0.7.0
 ```